-With the rental industry booming, there seems to be no short supply of tenants filling up your vacancies.
+With the hot rental market, there seems to be no short supply of tenants filling up your vacancies.
 The next step for a successful property management business is adding more doors and units to your portfolio.
 The best way to grow your business is to attract more owners by demonstrating the benefits of property management versus self-managed rentals.

 New customer acquisition is an important part of every business.
 Property managers can find great success from exercising these key strategies for acquiring new owners and building their client base.